 10 Factors That Influence Hearing With a Cochlear Implant for Adults

-There are lots of different factors which influence how much benefit a cochlear implant can provide to someone who receives one as an adult.
+There are many factors that influence how much benefit a cochlear implant can provide someone who receives one as an adult.
 Here are some of those factors:

 What’s Your Hearing History?